Lineal championship

 In combat sports where champions are determined by challenge, the lineal championship in a weight class represents an intangible world title first held by the victor of a bout between top contenders in the division.

 A fighter who defeats the reigning champion in a match within the same weight class becomes the next lineal champion.
 In professional boxing, the lineal champion is informally known as "the man who beat the man."

-There is no universally recognized protocol for establishing the start of each championship lineage, leading to the absence of a single canonical list of lineal champions.
-A lineage may be disrupted when the reigning champion retires or changes weight class.
-Other factors such as prolonged inactivity, legal issues, or the inability of a champion to defend their title may also contribute to such disruptions.
+There is no universally accepted method for determining the beginning of each championship lineage, leading to the absence of a single canonical list of lineal champions.
+A lineage can be interrupted if the reigning champion retires or moves to a different weight class.
+Other circumstances, such as prolonged inactivity, legal problems, or a champion’s inability to defend the title, may also lead to disruptions in the lineage.
 Additionally, when a sanctioning body such as the WBA, WBC, IBF, or WBO strips a title, this action is generally disregarded in determining the lineal champion.